Foundation Level

 Students in tiered classroomThe Foundation Level offers students a broad introduction to different ways of knowing embedded in the liberal arts.
 Regardless of major or academic interest, students should engage with what it means to think like an artist, a scientist, a philosopher, a historian, a theologian, a writer, a mathematician, a social scientist, and more.

-While drawing on disciplinary perspectives and important works from liberal arts disciplines, Foundation Level courses are organized to go beyond disciplinary introductions toward cultivating the Habits of Heart and Mind orienting the Core.
+While drawing on disciplinary perspectives and important works from liberal arts disciplines, Foundation Level courses are organized to go beyond disciplinary introductions toward cultivating the Habits of Heart and Mind orienting the UP Core.
 By emphasizing breadth and ways of knowing, the Foundation Level is designed to provide students knowledge, skills, and values that make for a well-rounded education and a successful foundation for further learning experiences at UP and beyond.

-Courses in the Foundation Level for students enrolled under the 2022-2023 bulletin include:
+Courses in the Foundation Level currently include:

 • ENG 112: Thinking Through Literature